 10 Questions to ask a potential flatmate:

-- Is this a rent that you can afford throughout the length of the fixed term?
+- Is this a rent that you can afford throughout the length of the fixed-term?

 - What’s your position on cleaning?

+One person’s ‘clean’ may be another person’s, well, ‘filthy’.
+Be honest with yourself about how tidy you are and choose a flatmate who is similar.
 It’s no fun for anyone if you hate mess and your flatmate is happy to leave dishes in the sink for a few days.
 If you choose a perfectionist for a flatmate and you are fairly laid back about the odd coffee cup in the sink, you may find that you’re the one being nagged.

 - How do you think food shopping should be organised?
 What about cooking?